Kalandra employs a team of professionals with backgrounds in health, business and cumulatively more than 60 years’ experience in tertiary education.

 As well as Chief Executive Christine is also the Founder of Kalandra.
 Christine is a Registered Nurse and achieved her Doctoral Studies in Aged Care.
 She is a past board member and Chair of Neuro Connection, a foundation assisting in the rehabilitation of people with neurological conditions.
 She also lecturers in Health Management Studies for an MBA programme.
 Christine is responsible for the vision and strategic leadership of the organisation especially developing the relationships to enable the direction of Kalandra.
 Christine is also part of the Kalandra Governance Board.

-Kelly has 15 years’ experience in all aspects of administation and managing an independent training organisation.
-She has recently completed her Masters in Tertiary Management.
+Kelly has 20 years’ experience in all aspects of administration and managing an independent training organisation.
+She has a Masters in Tertiary Management.
 Kelly is responsible for overseeing students’ enrolments, implementing projects and interfacing with government agencies.
 Kelly is also part of the Kalandra Governance Board.

 Campus Manager: Christine Ozich